jkminder/SALSA-CLRS/README.md

 # Baselines

+For the experiments a couple of more dependencies are required.
+Install them from `baselines/requirements.txt`.
 To rerun our experiments, run the `run_experiment.py` script in the `baselines` folder.
 You need to specify a seed and a data directory (the datasets and checkpoints will be stored there).
 You also need to specify an experiment configuration file, stored in the `configs` folder.
 The configuration file specifies the architecture, training details as well as the algorithm, e.g. for the GIN(E) experiment for dijkstra use `baselines/configs/dijkstra/GINE.yml`.
 Lasty, if you want to train with hints add the `--hints` flag to the script.
 If you want to log to [WANDB](https://wandb.ai) add the flag `--enable-wandb`, but be sure to specify your WANDB entity in the config file (`LOGGING.WANDB.ENTITY`).
 ```bash
 python baselines/run_experiment.py --cfg baselines/configs/dijkstra/GINE.yml --seed 42 --data-dir path/to/data/store --enable-wandb --hints
 ```